SwoopGT/Analyzing-Public-Sentiments-for-Canadian-Elections-using-NLP-Sentiment-Analysi/README.md

 </br>

 #### 5.2 Loading Twitter Credentials
-This step involves the loading of a python file consisting of private twitter developer account credentials.
+This step involves the loading of a python file consisting of private Twitter developer account credentials.
 This is a required step to fetch the tweets.

 </br>

 #### 5.3 Setting up Authorization and API objects
-After the credentials are loaded the API object is created to be used for fetching the tweets depending upon the query and number of tweets required.
+Once the credentials are loaded the API object is created to be used to fetch the tweets depending upon the query and number of tweets required.

 </br>